-The proposed work is programmed to be completed within the next financial year (April 2025 to March 2026) for a duration of seven to 10 days with the majority of works being undertaken during night-time hours.
+The works are scheduled to be completed within the 2025/2026 financial year (ending on 1st April 2026) for a duration of seven to 10 nights, with works being undertaken during night-time hours.

-TM for the scheme will compromise of lane and road closures on the A96 carriageway.
-Where road closures are required, a diversion will be in place, which involves local access only to the area of works and all other traffic diverted via the local minor carriageways.
+TM for the scheme will consist of carriageway closures on the A92 carriageway.
+A diversion route will be in place, with the A911 and B969 local carriageways being utilised.
+Only local access to the area of works will be permitted with all other traffic diverted.